makamoa/alfred/README.md

 ![Alfred_image](https://gitlab.kaust.edu.sa/makam0a/deepnano/-/raw/assets/alfred_overview.png)

 Alfred works by launching the particles into a multidimensional search space containing a very large number of possible nanostructure geometries.
-Each particle evaluates the peformance of a candidate geometry and explores the search space according to the the values assigned to its inertia, social and memory paremeters.
-The behaviour of the particles is intended to resemble the behaviour of social insects, such as ants or bees, in the sense that the exploration of the environment is carried out by indidivuals that share information with each other.
+Each particle evaluates the performance of a candidate geometry and explores the search space according to the values assigned to its inertia, social and memory parameters.
+The behaviour of the particles is intended to resemble the behaviour of social insects, such as ants or bees, in the sense that the exploration of the environment is carried out by individuals that share information with each other.
 For fast evaluation of the performance of a possible candidate geometry each particle is equipped with a neural network prediction unit.
 The unit has been trained on a set of FDTD simulations to be able to quickly and accurately predict the optical response of candidate geometries.
 Structurally, the predictor consists of the combination of a convolutional neural netork (CNN) based on the ResNet18 architecture